akshatnitd/Tabs-Share/README.md

 	- Click on Load unpacked
 	- Choose the Tab-Share folder and Press OK

-Now You have successfully install the extension.
+Now you have successfully installed the extension.